K

 The Kuvasz And Children

-The Kuvasz is very friendly and protective toward younger members of the family, but keep in mind that it may mistake some child’s play as aggression.
+The Kuvasz is very friendly and protective toward younger members of the family, but keep in mind that it may mistake some children’s play as aggression.
 If your kid is playing with friends, for instance, then the dog may step in and think it’s protecting your child.
 Adults should supervise any and all interactions between dogs and kids.

 Dogs Similar To The Kuvasz